-

 Initiatives for Security Export Controls

-In line with the Fujitsu Way Code of Conduct’s stipulation that employees should comply with all laws and regulations, Fujitsu has enacted “Internal Compliance Program” on Security Export Control Regulations whose fundamental objective is the promotion of security export controls that are not only in accordance with the Foreign Exchange Act, but with the Export Administration Regulations (EAR) of the United States, which are applied extraterritorially.
+In line with one of the Fujitsu Way Code of Conduct, “We comply with all laws and regulations,” Fujitsu has enacted “Security Export Control Regulations” internally and thoroughly enforced it as the fundamental policy to promote security export controls in accordance not only with the Foreign Exchange Act, but with the Export Administration Regulations (EAR) of the United States, which is applied extraterritorially.

-Fujitsu has established a system in which the President serves as the designated Chief Security Export Control Officer, while the Security Export Control Office in the Corporate Governance and Compliance Unit serves as the organization that promotes security export control activities.
-The Security Export Control Office carries out all classification and transaction screening (verifying the country/region receiving the goods/technology, the intended application for it, and the identity of the client) for export of goods and the transfer of technology to overseas locations, where all necessary licenses are adequately obtained before shipment.
-In addition, in the “Internal Compliance Program” such process is established that legal violations shall be reported immediately.
-When conducting business, in order to prevent legal violations by misinterpretation of and/or overlook of related regulations, we coordinate closely with the Ministry of Economy, Trade and Industry, which has jurisdiction over export administration regulations.
+As Fujitsu's management system, the President serves as the Security Export Control Chief Officer, while the Security Export Control Office in the Corporate Governance and Compliance Unit serves as the organizer of the security export control operations.
+On the operational process, it is required that, before export of goods and the transfer of technology to overseas, all classification and transaction screening (scrutinizing destination country/region, end-use/end-user) are surely executed and then all necessary licenses are adequately obtained.
+“Security Export Control Regulations” also sets the rule that legal violations shall be reported immediately.
+When execution of business, to prevent legal violations by misinterpretation and/or overlook of related regulations, Fujitsu closely aligns with the Ministry of Economy, Trade and Industry which has jurisdiction over export administration regulations.

 System to Ensure Proper Financial Reporting